-- The person talking to the child should be someone the child knows and trusts and it should be done in a quiet, private place - Tel the truth; explain what dead means.
-Keep it simple by saying the person's "body stopped working" and the doctors could not fix it.
-Tell the child he/she will never see that person again except in his/her memory or pictures - State the facts that the person "died/is dying" not that he/she "went/going away," "Passed/ing to the other side," or "went/going to sleep."
-The child may expect the person to return or wake up - Tell the child it is okay to cry or feel angry or sad.
+- The person talking to the child should be someone the child knows and trusts and it should be done in a quiet, private place - Tell the truth; explain what dead means.
+Keep it simple by saying the person's "body stopped working," and the child will never see that person again except in his/her memories or pictures - State the facts.
+State that a person "died/is dying," not that he/she "went/going away," "Passed/ing to the other side," or "went/are going to sleep."The child may then expect the person to return or wake up.
+Also, if the person died of illness, explain that he/se was very, very sick so the child will not be scared when he/she gets a minor illness - Address emotions.
+Tell the child it is okay to cry or feel angry or sad.
 Acknowledge that it is a scary, confusing time.
-Allow him/her to see adults crying and express their emotions.
+Allow him/her to see adults crying and expressing his/her emotions.
 Allow the child to ask questions